PacketFence Clustering Guide

 12.3.2.
 SNMP clients

-If you use SNMP in a cluster environment, you will need to allow physical IP addresses of all cluster members to query your network devices (switches, WiFi controllers, etc.).
+If SNMP is used in a cluster environment, allow physical IP addresses of all cluster members to query the network devices (switches, WiFi controllers, etc.).

-VIP address of the cluster doesn’t need to be allowed in your network devices.
+VIP address of the cluster doesn’t need to be allowed in the network devices.

 12.3.3.
 Disconnect and Change-of-Authorization (CoA) packets

 Disconnect and Change-of-Authorization packets are sent from VIP address of RADIUS load-balancer.
-You only need to allow this IP address in your network devices.
+Only allow this IP address in the network devices.

 12.4.
 Performing an upgrade on a cluster